Psalms For Life

 12 If your sons are true to my covenant

-and live by the teachings I give them
+and live as I teach them to

 then their sons in turn